-This course covers instrumentpilot operations required to safely and accurately operate an airplane under Instrument FlightRules (IFR) within the National Airspace System.
+This course covers instrument pilot operations required to safely and accurately operate an airplane under Instrument FlightRules (IFR) within the National Airspace System.
 It includes a study of the operation of airplane flight instruments and navigation equipment, meteorology, Federal Aviation Regulations pertinent to instrument flight, air traffic control procedures, flight physiology and instrument approach procedures.
 The course also includes preparation for the Federal Aviation Administration (FAA) instrument rating written examination.
 It is recommended that students also complete the FAA instrument instructor knowledge examination.
 A grade of "B" or better is required to complete this course as well as 80% on the Stage/EOC exams along with mandatory attendance requirements.
 The Flight Instructor will evaluate student knowledge during the flight phase and authorize the student to take the written exam.
 In addition, as part of a laboratory experience, students are required to take five hours of simulator training and additional training to prepare for the FAA written exam as needed.
 FAA RATP Qualified.
-Prerequisites: A grade of C or better in FLT102 Co-requisite: FLT120L and FLT121
+Prerequisites FLT102, FLT101C Co-requisite: FLT120L and FLT120A